-eral types of particles and rays given off by radioactive material, high-voltage equipment, nuclear reactions, and stars.
-The types that are normally important to your health are alpha particles, beta "Reducing exposure to cancer-causing agents particles, x rays, and gamma rays.
-Alpha and beta is something we all want, and the Report on particles are small, fast-moving bits of atoms that Carcinogens provides important information on a radioactive atom gives off when it changes into substances that pose a cancer risk," said Linda another substance.
-X rays and gamma rays are Birnbaum, Ph.D., director of both the National Intypes of electromagnetic radiation.
-These radistitute of Environmental Health Sciences (NIEHS) ation particles and rays carry enough energy to and the National Toxicology Program (NTP).
-"The knock out electrons from atoms and molecules NTP is pleased to be able to compile this report." (such as water, protein, and DNA) that they hit or pass near.
+Ionizing radiation is any one of several types of particles and rays given off by radioactive material, high-voltage equipment, nuclear reactions, and stars.
+The types that are normally important to your health are alpha particles, beta particles, x rays, and gamma rays.
+Alpha and beta particles are small, fast-moving bits of atoms that a radioactive atom gives off when it changes into another substance.
+X rays and gamma rays are types of electromagnetic radiation.
+These radiation particles and rays carry enough energy to knock out electrons from atoms and molecules (such as water, protein, and DNA) that they hit or pass near.
 This process is called ionization, which is why this radiation is called "ionizing radiation."
+CAS ID #: HZ1800-45-T.